MonaLam87/Weak-DBA/learning-weak-dba/README.md

 sudo docker images
 ```

-You should see `learning-weak-dba` in the image list.
+One should see `learning-weak-dba` in the image list.

 Run the container: